-- The applicant's accommodation is directly contributing to the deterioration of the applicant's health, such as severe chest condition, requiring intermittent hospitalisation because of chronic dampness in the accommodation - Children with severe conditions such as autism, or cerebral palsy, where their longterm needs cannot be met without suitable accommodation - A member of the household seeking accommodation is disabled and re-housing will enable that person to overcome physical barriers created by current accommodation e.g. steps and stairs - A person with a severe disability requiring substantial adaptations to a property which is not, and cannot be provided for in their current accommodation - A person with a terminal illness or long-term debilitating condition whose current accommodation is not having a significant impact on their condition but where their quality of life would be significantly improved by moving to alternative suitable accommodation - A person suffering with a diagnosed mental illness where the medical condition would be significantly improved by a move to alternative accommodation.
+- The applicant's accommodation is directly contributing to the deterioration of the applicant's health, such as severe chest condition, requiring intermittent hospitalisation because of chronic dampness in the accommodation - Children with severe conditions such as autism, or cerebral palsy, where their long-term needs cannot be met without suitable accommodation - A member of the household seeking accommodation is disabled and rehousing will enable that person to overcome physical barriers created by current accommodation e.g. steps and stairs - A person with a severe disability requiring substantial adaptations to a property which is not, and cannot be provided for in their current accommodation - A person with a terminal illness or long-term debilitating condition whose current accommodation is not having a significant impact on their condition but c) Lacking one bedroom d) Under-occupancy by one bedroom.

+- where their quality of life would be significantly improved by moving to alternative suitable accommodation - A person suffering with a diagnosed mental illness where the medical condition would be significantly improved by a move to alternative accommodation.